EiffelFly/remark-indexed-block/README.md

 This lib will annotate every block in the markdown file with site wise unique identifier

+## The flow

+- remark-indexed-block: Generate new markdown with indexed block syntax
+- mdast-utils-to-hast(remark-rehype): We transfer custom node type to hast, and then transfer to HTML
+  - We could use [remark-rehype-options.handler](https://github.com/remarkjs/remark-rehype#optionshandlers) to handle custom node

 ## Normal Logic

 1. It will use the file's relative file path and uuidv5 to form a unique id.
 For example, if you have a file's path is `/src/data/blog/hi-i-am-indexed-block`(relative to the root of the project.)
 It will tokenize this path and generate id.